Automate your stock with "Declared Stock"

 3. Tracking your "Declared Stock" errors

-You may find it useful to get the errors we have found while calling your "Declared Stock" integration.
-For this you can call the P_declaredStockResult query.
+You can also get the errors we have found while calling your "Declared Stock" integration with the P_declaredStockResult query.

 4. Disabling "Declared Stock" feature